The Wretched Heir

 Watching him walk away, she stood still.
 He was always like that.
 No matter what she tried, he wouldn’t stay longer than he intended.
 Once he turned a corner, she went back to open her bedroom door.
 Shuffling her boots over to her bed, she sighed heavily.

 For years, Michael had been the center of her world.
-Despite the fact that he had raised her, she wanted to be more than just his charge.
+Although he had raised her, she wanted to be more than just his charge.
 Did he care about her feelings?
 Nope!
 He was so cruel to just turn his back to her when she just wanted him to sit with her for a moment.
 Wasn’t she supposed to have powers of seduction?
 Being a vampire was supposed to be empowering, so why couldn’t she draw the one vampire she wanted closer?

 Sitting on her bed, she looked out the window of her room at the night sky.
 She reflected on the times Michael had been less aloof from her.
 As a child, he would go with her almost everywhere she went.
 He supped with her at meals.
 He had taken her to the gardens.
 He had been so patient and protective.